 What Are the Risk Factors for Librium Withdrawal

 Withdrawal is not something that hurts only the abusers.
-You may feel those uneasy symptoms even when you have followed every step regarding the drug use.
-Also, you may also find a friend who abused the drug but seems to be free from the withdrawal symptoms.
-Certain parts have been known to control the way you receive and feel the withdrawal symptoms.
+Patients may feel those uneasy symptoms even when they have followed every step regarding the drug use.
+Also, they may also find a friend who abused the drug but seems to be free from the withdrawal symptoms.
+Certain parts have been known to control the way they receive and feel the withdrawal symptoms.

 - A large amount of abuse of Librium, or any other drug or alcohol in the past.
 It is a general rule, heavier the drug use, greater is the chance for development of withdrawal.

-- Your genetic characteristics: It’s all in your genes how you respond to a drug.
-The genetic cause is unchangeable.
-It is also likely that having certain genes can make you more prone to addiction.
+- Genetic characteristics: The genetic cause is unchangeable.
+It is also likely that having certain genes can make someone more prone to addiction.

 Librium Withdrawal Symptoms: What is Delirium Tremens?

 Many of the signs of withdrawal are similar to those of alcohol withdrawal.
 Withdrawal from Librium results in a set of symptoms such as seizures, shakiness, abdominal and muscle pain and vomiting.